liujingbreak/require-injector/README.md

         If the package is a Browserify package, you may use [browserResolve](https://www.npmjs.com/package/browser-resolve)`.sync` or `require.resolve`
 	- `opts`: optional, options object passed to [resolve](https://www.npmjs.com/package/resolve),

-	Underneath, it uses [resolve](https://www.npmjs.com/package/resolve) to locate package's root directory, which mean it could not only be a Node package, but also a _Browser_ side package which has a "`browser`" property instead of "`main`" property in package.json, you may use [browserResolve](https://www.npmjs.com/package/browser-resolve).sync instead of [resolve](https://www.npmjs.com/package/resolve) can locate.
+	Underneath, it uses [resolve](https://www.npmjs.com/package/resolve) to locate package's root directory, which mean it could not only be a Node package, but also a _Browser_ side package which has a "`browser`" property instead of "`main`" property in package.json, you may use [browserResolve](https://www.npmjs.com/package/browser-resolve).sync instead of [resolve](https://www.npmjs.com/package/resolve).

 	**returns** chainable FactoryMap